 Lacolle is the area from which the Joseph Dion family emigrated to the United States.
 Historically both Rabideau and Dion/ Deyo family members lived and traversed this region.

-source [minor edits and corrections made by ManyRoads]
+source [the original site has been removed- minor edits and corrections from the original text made by ManyRoads]

 First written mention of Lacolle can be traced back to July 4, 1609 when Samuel de Champlain and his entourage stopped briefly at the mouth of a small stream for a meal before continuing southward up the Richelieu River into the lake which now bears his name.
 In his journal Champlain referred to the location of the delta as “Lacole”.
 When translated literally the term means the neck of a bottle or that which is above the shoulders. […]This river seems to take its source from a nearby, solitary hill.
 From many places in France the term “La Cole” or “La Colle” stems from the Latin “colla”, which means “hill”.

 “La Rivière à La Colle” appeared for the first time in the 1740 “Map of Lake Champlain from the Fort of Chambly to the ‘pointe à la Chevelure'” drawn by Chaussergros de Lery.
 His map is seen here.
 You can barely make out “Beaujeu” in the block to the right of the crease in the paper, below the river